Androz2091/discord-giveaways/README.md

 client.giveawaysManager.start(message.channel, {
     prize: 'Free Steam Key',
-    // Giveaway will last 10 seconds
-    time: 10000,
+    time: 60000,
-    // One winner
     winnerCount: 1,
-    // Members who have the role which is assigned to "roleName" get the amount of bonus entries which are assigned to "roleEntries"
     bonusEntries: [
+        // Members who have the role which is assigned to "roleName" get the amount of bonus entries which are assigned to "roleBonusEntries"
         {
             bonus: new Function('member', `return member.roles.cache.some((r) => r.name === \'${roleName}\') ? ${roleBonusEntries} : null`),
             cumulative: false